andrecurvello/droidoflife/README.md

 Integration ActionBarSherlock into Eclipse
 ------------------------------------------
-Download the latest release of ActionBarSherlock and unpack it to wherever it fits you.
+Download version 4.0.x of [ActionBarSherlock][5] and unpack it to wherever it fits you.
 To integrate ActionBarSherlock into Eclipse you must add it as a "library project".
 Open Eclipse and create a new Android Project using the ./library path from the downloaded sources.

 * File -> New -> Android Project -> Create project from existing source
 * Point to the ActionBarSherlock ./library folder